callysto/infrastructure/README.md

 An "environment" is defined as any collection of related infrastructure.
 Environments are grouped in directories under the `terraform` directory.

-Use the `Makefile` to deploy an environment:
+Use the `Makefile` to see what types of environments are available:

 ```
-$ make terraform/plan ENV=hub-dev
-$ make terraform/apply ENV=hub-dev
+$ make terraform/types
 ```

 ## Ansible